Asian stocks pause after rallying on Fed

 Greek media reported that private creditors were willing to lower their "final offer" of a 4 percent interest rate on new Greek bonds in order to clinch a deal.

+Spot gold steadied after jumping on Thursday to $1,729.76 an ounce, its highest level since December 8.

-The Asian credit markets were firmer, with spreads on the iTraxx Asia ex-Japan investment grade index narrowing marginally by 2 basis points.
+The Asian credit markets were firmer, with spreads on the iTraxx Asia ex-Japan investment grade index narrowing by 4 basis points.

 NEW DELHI India's industrial output grew 3.1 percent in April from a year earlier, government data showed on Monday.